atisharma/matlib/README.md

 - There are currently no tests
 - Kroneker product
-- N4SID, MOESP B and D matrices
+- N4SID, MOESP covariances
 - Other system ID algorithms
 - Continuous-time state space integration
-- Control theory tools such as a Riccati equation solver, Lyapunov solver
+- Riccati equation solver (but see [this issue](https://github.com/uncomplicate/neanderthal/issues/93))
-- Saving and loading of matrices
 - Complex matrices (lacking in Neanderthal)

 Matlib uses only Neanderthal's native type.
-It shouldn't be *that* hard to use Neanderthal's GPU types, but I have not attempted the refactoring and testing necessary to successfully support it.
+It shouldn't be *that* hard to use Neanderthal's GPU types, but I have not attempted it.

 ## License